High-Temperature Quantum Anomalous Hall Effect in Buckled Honeycomb Antiferromagnets

 We always focus on large values of $U$ and $\jh$ corresponding to the Mott regime and fix the Heisenberg interaction in Eq. \eqref{eq:model} to $J=4t^2/\Delta_0$ with $\Delta_0:=U+2S\jh$, called the bare Mott gap.
 This guarantees the Heisenberg model \eqref{eq:heis} as the low-energy effective model of the Hamiltonian \eqref{eq:model} for $\delta=0$, apart from some weak anisotropic interactions originating from the spin-orbit coupling $\so$.
 The Hamiltonian \eqref{eq:model} generalizes the purely spin model \eqref{eq:heis} allowing for the study of the charge fluctuations induced by a perpendicular electric field.

 The number of methods which allow for a reliable investigation of the topological properties of the strongly correlated Hamiltonian \eqref{eq:model} at finite temperature are rare.
 We employ the dynamical mean-field theory (DMFT) \cite{Georges1996} as an established method for strongly correlated systems and use the exact diagonalization (ED) as the impurity solver \cite{Georges1996,Caffarel1994}.
-We specifically use the real-space realization of the DMFT \cite{Potthoff1999} providing access to the bulk and the edge properties on equal footing \cite{Hafez-Torbati2018}.
-Technical details can be found in Supplemental Materials \cite{sm}.
+We specifically use the real-space realization of the DMFT \cite{Potthoff1999,Song2008,Snoek2008} providing access to the bulk and the edge properties on equal footing \cite{Hafez-Torbati2018}.
+The lattice model is mapped to a set of effective Anderson-Kondo impurity models, which treat the localized spin quantum mechanically \cite{Hafez-Torbati2021,Hafez-Torbati2022}.
+The method takes the local charge and spin quantum fluctuations fully into account.
+The local quantum fluctuations leading to a frequency-dependent self-energy are essential for the description of the paramagnetic Mott insulator at finite temperature.
+The non-local Heisenberg interactions are replaced by an effective AF field via a mean-field decoupling \cite{Mueller-Hartmann1989}.
+The strength of the effective AF field is determined self-consistently during the DMFT loop \cite{Hafez-Torbati2021,Hafez-Torbati2022}.
+Further technical details can be found in Supplemental Materials \cite{sm}.
+Previous studies of similar interacting topological models by different methods indicate only minor effects to the phase boundaries due to the non-local quantum fluctuations, neglected in our investigation \cite{Vanhala2016,Mertz2019,Tupitsyn2019,He2024,Hafez-Torbati2025}.
 We will compare the results for the different number of bath sites in the ED calculations.

-The Hall conductance for an interacting model at finite temperature can be computed \cite{Ishikawa1987} from the Matsubara Green's function $\boldsymbol{G}^{\vpdag}_\alpha({\rm i}\omega_n,\vec{k})= \left[ {\rm i}\omega_n \boldsymbol{\mathds{1}}-\boldsymbol{\mathcal{H}}^{(0)}_\alpha(\vec{k})-\boldsymbol{\Sigma}^{\vpdag}_\alpha({\rm i}\omega_n) \right]^{-1}$ as
+The Hall conductance for an interacting model at finite temperature can be computed \cite{Ishikawa1987,Yoshida2012,Irsigler2021} from the Matsubara Green's function $\boldsymbol{G}^{\vpdag}_\alpha({\rm i}\omega_n,\vec{k})= \left[ {\rm i}\omega_n \boldsymbol{\mathds{1}}-\boldsymbol{\mathcal{H}}^{(0)}_\alpha(\vec{k})-\boldsymbol{\Sigma}^{\vpdag}_\alpha({\rm i}\omega_n) \right]^{-1}$ as